Parents of new students take note!

 Guiding Academic Choices and Career Selection

 At some point in your child’s life you have probably asked “What do you want to be when you grow up?”
 That question now becomes far more important.
-While parents should discuss this thoroughly with their student at home, the Counseling and Advising Center at SCCC can help focus on and guide career exploration and awareness.
+While parents should discuss this thoroughly with their student at home, the Student Advisement Center at SCCC can help focus on and guide career exploration and awareness.
 Often students are unsure about their career path and the level of commitment necessary.
 Our counseling staff can assist your student in making these decisions.

 Sussex County Community College is one of the most affordable educational investments you can make as a parent.
 Annual enrollment at SCCC is approximately $3,000, while annual enrollment at most four-year public institutions is more than 5 times that.